bobbyache/dating-app/README.md

 To understand how the token is attached to each logged in user request have a look at the how the `client\src\app\_interceptors\jwt.interceptor.ts` works.
 Note that the user is taken from local storage as the current user (look at the `AccountService`).
 On each request the `user.token` is attached as an `Authorization` header.

+# Reactive Forms

+### Importing the Module

+You have to import the `ReactiveFormsModule` from `@angular/forms`.
+Reactive forms are component based and so the the form is controlled via the component rather than in the template.
+Template forms are template driven.

+See `register.component.html` for code.

 # Validation

 Validation attributes (if they are used) should be applied to the DTO and not the Entity classes.
 Simply adding a `Required` attribute to the `RegisterDto` field would result in the API passing back a 400 Bad Request if the field is not populated. `ControllerBase` is the controller class that allows this auto binding and validation to take place.